PADI Search & Recovery Specialty Course

 It does happen and people lose things overboard on boats or anchors come loose from their chains.

-As a search and recovery specialist you will have the skills and knowledge to find the lost object and safety bring it back to the surface.
+As a search and recovery specialist diver you will have the skills and knowledge to find the lost object and bring it safely back to the surface.

 Included in the Koh Tao Search & Recovery Specialty Course

 - PADI Search & Recovery Manual